FrontISTR/FEM_FrontISTR/README.md

 Under preparation.

-## How to use
+## Usage

-1. Set up an analysis model by FEM module (in the same way as calculiX).
+1. Set up an analysis model via the FEM workbench (in the same way as calculiX).
-2. Switch module to "FrontISTR" and create a FrontISTR solver object.
+2. Switch to the "FrontISTR" workbench and create a FrontISTR solver object.
-    - SolverFISTRTools object is created in "Analysis" group
+    - `SolverFISTRTools` object is created in "Analysis" group
 3. Open the task panel of SolverFISTRTools and set working directory.
-4. Click "Write input file"
+4. Click `Write input file`
     - FrontISTR input files are generated in working directory.
-5. Click "Run FrontISTR"
+5. Click `Run FrontISTR`
     - FrontISTR starts in parallel and FISTR_Results object will be created after finishing calculation.
 6. Check FISTR_Results for post processing.

-## Documents
+## Documentation

 ### FEM_FrontISTR manual and tutorial